htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 is a member of multiple groups.
 However, many sites want to force all jobs submitted by a given user into one accounting group, and forbid the user to submit to any other group.
 An HTCondor metaknob makes this easy.
-By adding to the submit machine's configuration, the setting
+By adding to the access point's configuration, the setting

 .. code-block:: condor-config